itsmeluisc/spotify_data_analysis/README.md

 - In contrast, less explicit songs tend to dominate popularity charts in much of Europe.

 #### Conclusion: What Makes a Song Popular?</br> Untangling the Chaos with a Data-Driven Approach
 This project set out to demystify the factors that drive a song's popularity using a structured and scalable data science approach.
-By integrating raw Spotify Top 50 charts across 72 countries with feature-rich metadata from the Spotify API, and then applying rigorous data cleaning, transformation, and correlation analyses, the project paints a nuanced picture of how various musical attributes relate to public reception.
+By integrating raw Spotify Top 50 charts across 72 countries with feature rich metadata from the Spotify API, and then applying rigorous data cleaning, transformation, and correlation analyses, the project paints a nuanced picture of how various musical attributes relate to public reception.

 Several key findings emerged: